learnk8s/learnk8s.io/_blog/why-kube/index.md

 So Docker containers aren't virtual machines and don't need to emulate hardware or have an operating system.

-But how can they help your team to ship software quicker?
+_They save you money by removing the need for extra operating systems, but how do they help the team to ship software quicker?_

+## Containers as a self-container unit

-Docker containers can be easily described with recipes.
+Containers can be easily described with recipes.

 And you're the chef.

-If your application requires the JVM 1.8 with the Java Cryptographic Extension, you should add them to your list.
+If your application requires the JVM 1.8 with the Java Cryptographic Extension, you add them to your list.

 If you your application uses ImageMagick or PhantomJS, you can add those in too.